 alwaysThe right Lineup

-If you want to be successful as a coach, you need the right strategy and a top team on the field.
-You need a foundation that provides security, confidence and continuity.
-It’s these qualities that a professional athlete/soccer player also expects when he confide’s in an expert’s financial and investment advice.
-What is important here is a perfectly elaborated concept that balances investments and hedging and considers that the special challenges of a professional athlete often require special measures.
-As a former professional soccer player himself, Michael Gurski and the FINGES GmbH are your perfect choice.
-He knows what problems and interconnections in the financial and insurance world can arise for a professional athlete.
-He knows the opportunities as well as the challenges.
-His experience from both worlds helps you find the optimal solution.
+To be successful as a coach of a team, you need the right strategy and a top team on the field.
+A foundation that offers security, trust and continuity.
+Professional footballers expect the same in terms of financial and investment advice.
+What is important here is a perfectly elaborated concept that combines investments and protection in a balanced way and takes into account that the special challenges of a professional athlete often also require special measures.
+Due to its business partners in professional sport, FINGES has the expertise in this area and can help and support in various situations.
+We know which problems and contexts of the financial and insurance world arise for a professional athlete.
+We also know the opportunities as well as the challenges.
+Our experience from the two worlds of professional sport and financial advice help to find the optimal solution.

 at JeopardyPermanent Total Disability